jannicz/svg-icon-sprite/README.md

 ### Default sprite path

-You can set the default sprite path by adding the attribute `data-svg-sprite-path` to any meta tag in your html head:
+You can set the default sprite path by adding the attribute `data-svg-sprite-path` to any meta tag in your html head

 ```html
 <head>